godspeedsystems/godspeed-payment-system/services/user-service/docs/test-strat.md

 # Test Strategy Document

 ## 1. Objective
-Ensure core user registration and data persistence functionality is working correctly.
+Ensure the reliability of user registration by providing comprehensive test coverage for the `registerUserToDB` event handler.

 ## 2. Testing Framework: Mocha + Chai